Pro Bono Program

 - Network with devoted attorneys in public interest and private firms.

-- Receive recognition and awards special notation at graduation (for members of the Pro Bono Honors Society only).
+- Earn special recognition at graduation (for members of the Pro Bono Honors Society only).